leo-bauer/personal_website2/index.md

 ## Peer-Reviewed Publications

 1. "Discursive Shifts in the German Right-Wing Newspaper Junge Freiheit 1997-2019: A Computational Approach."
 2023.
 With Christian Czymara.
-Accepted for publication at *German Politics*.
+Forthcoming in *German Politics*.

 ## Works in Progress